markmusic27/elo-rating-algorithm/README.md

 ts-node algorithm.ts
 ```

-The next 5 senconds felt like they would never end.
+The next 5 seconds felt like they would never end.
 I closed my eyes and of course it didn't work.
 So I was back to the drawing board.
 And after many tries and **soooo mannyyyyyy erorrrrssssss**, it worked.

 ### Built and maintained with ❤️ by [@markmusic2727](https://www.twitter.com/MarkMusic2727)